emc-mongoose/mongoose-helm-charts/README.md

 ![high level design](mongoose-helm-chart.png)

 To use mongoose with REST, it is needed to deploy one (standalone mode) or more (distributed mode) nodes with a key `--run-node`.
 After that, they are waiting for requests.
-External access is provided through the service (`mongoose-svc`).
+External access is provided through the service (`mongoose-entry-node-svc`).
+Internal access for internal mongoose-node communication is provided through the service (`mongoose-svc`, ClusterIP type).
 The node with 0 serial number (`mongoose-node-0`) is selected as the entry node.
-And the service communicates with this node, all the requests come to `mongoose-node-0`.
+And the `mongoose-entry-node-svc` communicates with this node, all the requests come to `mongoose-node-0`.

 ##### Usage